ggxchain/interbtc-clients/vault/README.md

 When using cargo to run this binary, arguments to cargo and the binary are separated by `--`.
 For example, to pass `--help` to the vault to get a list of all command line options that is guaranteed to be up date, run:

 ```
-cargo run --bin vault --features parachain-metadata-kintsugi -- --help
+cargo run --bin vault --features brooklyn -- --help
 ```

 For convenience, a copy of this output is included below.
 Note that the bitcoin RPC configuration can be passed either as command line arguments, or as environment variables.
 By running `source ../.env`, the default RPC configuration is loaded into environment variables.

 ```
 USAGE: